mateuszwlosek/azure-pulumi-example/README.md

 My value: 8080

 Name: docker_registry_repository
-Description: Docker registry repository path, generated while creating a kubernetes cluster / repository image name used in env variables above
+Description: Docker registry repository path.
+In azure go to container registries, select the one you want to use and copy `Login server` value / repository image name used in env variables above
-My value: mateuszwlosektestregistry/demo
+My value: mateuszwlosektestregistry.azurecr.io/demo

 Name: image_pull_secret
 Description: Docker image pull secret name.
 (Have to be the same as in variables given above)